Why Matter matters, and how does WiFi and Thread fit into it.

 • Fans (V1.2): Movement controls like rock / oscillation and modes like “natural wind” and “sleep wind” will be supported, plus changing the airflow direction (forward and reverse) and step commands for airflow speed.

 • EVSE - Electric Vehicle Supply Equipment (V1.3): This enables a way to control how and when users charge their vehicles.
 It features the ability to manually start/stop charging, adjust the charging rate or specify how many miles of range are to be added by a departure date leaving the charging station to automatically optimise the charge so it happens at the cheapest and/or lowest carbon times.
+With Matter V1.4 EVSE is enhanced by introducing user-defined charging preferences like specifying when they want their car to be charged.

 • Leak, freeze and rain sensors (V1.3)